 While much of the hiring for OT is done externally, CN has been recruiting employees with the right skill sets internally as well.
 Nancy Deschamps, who has 20 years of service at CN, joined OT last May as a Manager, Product Demand and heads a team of 15 employees.

 Her previous role, in Business Engagement, involved assessing and defining projects' business value, as well as evaluating the requirements for Positive Train Control (PTC), a still-developing, highly advanced safety system for controlling train movements to reduce certain types of accidents.

 Now her role consists of product management and evolution for PTC and OT.
 "The OT culture is innovative," says Deschamps.
 "And CN is an employer that allows you to build your skills and your career."

-- CN created the Aspire program in 2012 to help educate young women about opportunities in the railroad industry and to encourage them to consider careers in non-traditional roles -- the company also recently launched a dedicated internship program to provide women with exposure to transportation, mechanical, engineering, and intermodal disciplines
+- CN created the Aspire program in 2012 to help educate young women about opportunities in the railroad industry, and to encourage them to consider careers in non-traditional roles -- the company also maintains a dedicated internship program to provide women with exposure to transportation, mechanical, engineering, and intermodal disciplines

 - Along with the formation of a diversity task force, CN produces quarterly diversity report cards to help track the organization's progress to achieving diversity goals -- report cards include information on recruitment, hiring, workforce representation versus market availability and outreach activities with community partners

 - CN works with Canada Company, a non-partisan organization that connects businesses and community leaders with the Canadian military -- the company participates in the Military Employment Transition program and attends annual networking events to connect with veterans and reservists

 CN signals its commitment to inclusion